stackoverprof/stackoverprof/README.md

 **Hi,**
 I'm  **R.Bintang Bagus Putra Angkasa.** A Front-End Creative Developer studying Computer Sci in UGM.
 I'm skilled in 'n passionate about web development and design but also mobile app and making games for fun.

-Currently active as a front end developer and also a blockchain geek.
+Currently active as a Front-end developer and also a blockchain geek.
 <br>
 Thinking about **project** or **collaboration** with me?
 Contact me down below ❤️